 Heat Pump vs. Electric Furnace

-Heat Pump vs. Electric Furnace in Los Angeles, the better heating system!
+Heat Pump vs. Electric Furnace in Los Angeles: Which is the better heating system?

 When heating your house, you don’t pay much attention until you’re uncomfortable.